DavidKlant/simple_drawer/simple_drawer/README.md

 - (optional) **animationCurve** (Curve) (Curve which the drawer takes to slide in and out.
 Default: Curves.ease)
 - (optional) **fadeColor** (Colors) (Color which is overlaid behind the SimpleDrawer to obscure content.
 Default: Colors.black54)
 - (optional) **simpleDrawerAreaHeight** & **simpleDrawerAreaWidth** (double) (Restrictions on how much space to total widget (i.e. drawer + Conatiner with fadeColor) can take up.
 Default: device height & width)
+- (optional) **onDrawerStatusChanged** (Funciton) (This function is called whenever the DrawerStatus of this SimpleDrawer changes.
+Receives the new DrawerStatus as an argument.)

 You can also use SimpleDrawer.getDrawerStatus(id) to get the current status of any SimpleDrawer.